In The Public Eye: Exploring Structured Settlements for Public Entity Claims

-Collin, that's a good summary, and quite honestly, this is something that is not discussed very often because a lot of these discussions I imagine happen in private, behind closed doors.
+Colin, that's a good, that's a good summary.
+And quite honestly, this is something that is not discussed very often because a lot of these discussions I imagine happen in private, behind closed doors.
 So, it's good to know this is an option available when our clients do experience those large claims, but have you found that the structured settlements are more common with certain lines of coverage?

 Yeah.
-Let's talk about like the low-hanging fruit.
+Let's talk about the low hanging fruit.
 So that would be the realm of workers' compensation.
 And more specifically Medicare set-asides there's something called the Medicare Secondary Payer Act.
-Medicare's interests need to be protected in these settlements, meaning that they're not going to pay first dollar.
+Medicare's interests needs to be protected in these settlements, meaning that they're not going to pay first dollar.
 So when you have a workers' compensation case and there's an MSA, CMS actually accepts structured settlements to fund these future annual payments.
 And I can throw a dart against the board and tell you somewhere between savings of 15 and 35%, as long as I have, what's called an MSA Allocation Report.
-Usually, that would be provided not by us, but by a Medicare compliance vendor.
-Okay.
-That would be working with the defendant or the employer.
-The carrier, once that report is sent to us, all we have to do is basically, there's two components, the seed money and the annual payments, the seed money is not structured.
+Usually that would be provided not by us, but by a Medicare compliance vendor.
+That would be working with the defendant or the employer or the carrier.
+Once that report is sent to us, all we have to do is basically, there's two components, the seed money and the annual payments, the seed money is not structured.
 We structure the annual payments over time.
 Again, CMS accepts that, and you can save depending on the duration and the age of the claimant, you can save anywhere between 15 and 35%, maybe a hair more.
 So, it's really a head-scratcher for me.
 When I hear about anybody, what we call lumping out, meaning just paying cash for an MSA.
 It's true savings to the defense.
 And it's absolutely valuable to the claimants.

 Justin Swarbrick (08:08):

-Most of our clients buy insurance and some have large SAR, some have smaller SCRs.
+Most of our clients buy insurance and some have large SAR, some have smaller SARs.
 Are you typically working with the entities themselves or are you working with the insurance companies?